-Biden to meet with Macron to rebuild trust on G-20 sidelines
+Biden calls handling of defense deal that upset France ‘clumsy’

 ●Leaders will then travel to Glasgow, Scotland, for the COP26 climate conference.

+Biden suggested that he had not realized the French would be blindsided by the new arrangement.
+“I was under the impression that France had been informed long before that the deal was not coming through,” Biden said.

+The U.S. president was technically on French territory as he met with Macron at the French Embassy to the Holy See in Rome, a move intended to elevate their meeting beyond the typical bilateral conversation that occurs during major summits.
+Both leaders are in Italy for a meeting of the Group of 20 major economic powers.

-The Biden administration provoked French anger last month when it agreed to share sensitive nuclear-powered-submarine technology with Australia, effectively canceling Australia’s earlier deal to purchase diesel-powered submarines from France.
+The Biden administration provoked French anger last month when it agreed to share sensitive nuclear-powered-submarine technology with Australia, effectively canceling an earlier deal worth $66 billion for Australia to purchase diesel-powered submarines from France.

-Macron’s government said the move raised fundamental questions about the future of transatlantic security cooperation.
+Macron’s government had said the move raised fundamental questions about the future of transatlantic security cooperation.
 France briefly recalled its ambassador from Washington.

-Subsequent phone calls between Macron and Biden appeared to calm tensions, and French officials have adopted a more restrained stance.
+Two subsequent phone calls between Macron and Biden appeared to calm tensions, and French officials have taken a more restrained stance.
 But the French presidential office has continued to emphasize that it expects concrete steps to rebuild trust between France and the United States.

-Speaking hours before the meeting was scheduled to take place on Friday, French Finance Minister Bruno Le Maire said he “will not make predictions about the encounter” ahead of time.
+Asked after Friday’s meeting whether he was satisfied that relations with Washington had been repaired, Macron responded, “We clarified together what we had to clarify.”

 President Biden meets with Pope Francis at the Vatican, bringing together the world’s two most powerful Catholics